Wag the Dog: Production

-Writing credits

 Writing credits for the film became controversial due to objections by Barry Levinson.
-After Levinson became attached as director, David Mamet was hired to rewrite Hilary Henkin's screenplay, which was loosely adapted from Larry Beinhart's novel, American Hero.
+After Levinson became attached as director, David Mamet was hired to rewrite Hilary Henkin's screenplay, which was loosely adapted from Larry Beinhart's novel American Hero.
 Given the close relationship between Levinson and Mamet, New Line Cinema asked that Mamet be given sole credit for the screenplay.
 However, the Writers Guild of America intervened on Henkin's behalf to ensure that Henkin received first-position shared screenplay credit, finding that, as the original screenwriter, Henkin had created the screenplay's structure, as well as much of the screen story and dialogue.

-Levinson threatened to quit the Guild (but he did not), claiming that Mamet had written all of the dialogue, as well as creating the characters of Motss and Schumann, and had originated most of the scenes set in Hollywood, and all of the scenes set in Nashville.
-Levinson attributed the numerous similarities between Henkin's original version and the eventual shooting script to Henkin and Mamet working from the same novel, but the Writers Guild of America disagreed in its credit arbitration ruling.
+Levinson threatened to quit the Guild (though he did not), claiming that Mamet had written all of the dialogue, as well as creating the characters of Motss and William Schumann (Woody Harrelson), and had originated most of the scenes set in Hollywood and all of the scenes set in Nashville.
+Levinson attributed the numerous similarities between Henkin's original version and the eventual shooting script to Henkin and Mamet working from the same novel but the Writers Guild of America disagreed in its credit arbitration ruling.

 Music

-The film features many songs created for the fictitious campaign waged to deflect the president's sex scandal.
+The film features many songs created for the fictitious campaign waged to deflect the president (Michael Belson)'s sex scandal.
 These include "Good Old Shoe", "The American Dream" and "The Men of the 303".
 However, the film’s soundtrack CD features only the title track (by British guitarist and vocalist Mark Knopfler) and seven of Knopfler's instrumentals.